Moderate cleric carries hopes of reformists in Iran vote

 "Looking at the state of the country and urban and rural problems, the young and the old, the students ... everyone knows what problems and social issues we are facing in everyday life," he said in a recent interview on state television.
 "Is there a family out there that isn't affected by unemployment?"

-To mount a credible challenge, let alone stand any chance of victory, analysts agree Rohani will have to mobilize widespread support from pro-reform groups who have been marginalized by the 2009 vote and muzzled over the ensuing four years.
+To mount a credible challenge, let alone stand any chance of victory, analysts agree Rohani will have to mobilise widespread support from pro-reform groups who have been marginalised by the 2009 vote and muzzled over the ensuing four years.
 With state power and patronage boosting hardliners, that is no easy task.